 They also have other important features like split testing and segmentation for nurturing your leads.
 You can send specific messages to one group of people then test that message against multiple variations also in your automations.

-They have a free trial.
-Paid plans start at $9/month.
+ActiveCampaign has a free trial.
+Paid plans start at $9/month, see our full ActiveCampaign review.

 GetResponse is email marketing automation software mixed with a hint of growth hacking tool.
 They’re a unified platform for small business marketing which include newsletter blasts and drip campaigns.